KjAeRsTuIsK/Movie-Turning-Point-Eval/README.md

 This will give a directory with json files for each movie.
 Pass this folder to [change_format.py](change_format.py) to convert the output to a confidence score format.

-Run the following command to get the predicted turning points using our DP algorithm and final scores.
+Run the following script to get the predicted turning points as a json file using our DP algorithm and print the final scores.

 ```bash
 python3 evaluation_screenplay.py    --gt_file /path/to/gt_screenplay_csv\